calipho-sib/nextprot-docs/news/2019/02/14/New release with updated proteomics data, a new kinase portal and more.md

 The following examples illustrate the changes:

-1. Changes 1, 2 and 3 (signal peptide, propeptide and mature protein): (NX\_P01308)[https://api.nextprot.org/export/entry/NX_P01308.peff]
+1. Changes 1, 2 and 3 (signal peptide, propeptide and mature protein): NX\_P01308 (https://api.nextprot.org/export/entry/NX\_P01308.peff)[https://api.nextprot.org/export/entry/NX_P01308.peff]
-2. Changes 1 and 3 (transit peptide, mature protein):  (NX\_Q5U4N7)[https://api.nextprot.org/export/entry/NX_Q5U4N7.peff]
+2. Changes 1 and 3 (transit peptide, mature protein):  NX\_Q5U4N7 (https://api.nextprot.org/export/entry/NX\_Q5U4N7.peff)[https://api.nextprot.org/export/entry/NX_Q5U4N7.peff]

 **Changes to the XML**

-Our (XSD)[ftp://ftp.nextprot.org/pub/current_release/xml/nextprot-export-v2.xsd] file has been updated to take into account the changes in the catalytic-activity annotations.
+Our XSD file available at (ftp://ftp.nextprot.org/pub/current\_release/xml/nextprot-export-v2.xsd)[ftp://ftp.nextprot.org/pub/current_release/xml/nextprot-export-v2.xsd] has been updated to take into account the changes in the catalytic-activity annotations.
 The changes are documented in a comment at the beginning of the XSD file.

 ##Changes to the API